reuters-graphics/bluprint_graphics-kit/docs/developers/google-docs-and-sheets.md

 To find the ID of you doc or sheet, look for a long string of random characters in the URL of the file in Google Drive.
 For example:

 <https://docs.google.com/spreadsheets/d/>**1h1O8jPScxrUg-xmolKGSPzaePgyG3zbBkAWiijEpi0c**/edit

+Read more in [graphics-bin's docs](https://github.com/reuters-graphics/graphics-bin/blob/master/docs/get-google-docs.md) about more advanced configurations.